EvolvedHQ/cookiecutter-cpp-clion/README.md

 The template is designed for use with CLion, far less so as a standalone CMake-based project:

-- Includes Catch2 as the unit test framework
+- Includes a current release of Catch2 as the unit test framework
 - Generates a header, a "production" source file and an empty test
 - Generates a CMake build designed to work "out of the box" in CLion
 - Has a launcher pre-configured for running the tests inside CLion
+- Generates coverage data by default, for coverage views in CLion

 ## Pre-requisites